A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Case Study

-To demonstrate the effectiveness of our proposed method in mitigating data requirements, we compare it with traditional scenario-based approach from the literature that retain all samples for analysis (\emph{e.g.,} \cite{aminzadeh2024compositional}).
-As shown in Table~\ref{tab:case-study}, while the traditional scenario-based approach requires $220,000$ data points to solve this problem, our physics-informed approach achieves the solution with only $110,228$ data points.
-Notably, despite requiring fewer data points, the main condition \eqref{main condition} in our approach is even $87\%$ \emph{more negative} than that of the traditional approach in \cite{aminzadeh2024compositional}, demonstrating the effectiveness of our method.
-Note that unlike the traditional approach, our sampling does not rely on a uniform grid size, which increases the term $\epsilon^{\max}$ and could potentially make the condition in \eqref{main condition} more difficult to fulfill.
-However, the more negative $\eta^*_{phy}$ achieved with the reduced samples helps compensate this effect, making condition \eqref{main condition} even more negative.
-The physics-informed sampling strategy in our approach according to~\eqref{closedata} is partially depicted in Figure~\ref{fig:gridjump} (a), focusing on the region where the \emph{maximum jump} in sampling occurs.
+To demonstrate the effectiveness of our proposed method in mitigating data requirements, we compare it with traditional scenario-based approach from the literature that retain all samples for analysis \citep[\emph{e.g.,}][]{aminzadeh2024compositional}.
+As shown in Table~\ref{tab:case-study}, while the traditional scenario-based approach requires $220,000$ data points to solve this problem, our physics-informed approach achieves the solution with only $109,971$ data points.
+Notably, despite requiring fewer data points, the main condition \eqref{main condition} in our approach is even $125\%$ \emph{more negative} than that of the traditional approach by \cite{aminzadeh2024compositional}, demonstrating the effectiveness of our method.
+The physics-informed sampling strategy in our approach according to~\eqref{closedata} is partially depicted in Fig.~\ref{fig:gridjump} (a), focusing on the region where the {maximum jump} in sampling occurs.